 In August 2011, Alisha joined United States Probation and Pretrial (USPO) Middle District of Tennessee, which is a fully accredited federal law enforcement agency.
 During her tenure working for the United States District Courts, she conducted investigations and prepared reports that included recommendations for sentencing of individuals convicted of federal offenses.
 Investigations included cases involving mail fraud, wire fraud, money laundering, narcotics, firearms violations, and illegal reentry.
 Furthermore, Alisha provided testimony as to the basis for factual findings and guideline applications and served as a resource to the Court and attorneys.
 Alisha served as a firearms instructor, non-lethal training ammunitions instructor, and assisted with defensive tactics and scenario based training for all sworn officers.
 She served as the training coordinator for both sworn and civilian employees and managed the internship program.

-Presently, Alisha serves as the Middle Tennessee Regional Director of Community Supervision for the Tennessee Department of Corrections (TDOC), which is a fully accredited state law enforcement agency.
-Currently, she supervises a staff of over 350 personnel who supervise over 10,000 offenders in the community.
-Recently, Alisha oversaw both the middle and west region which expanded her responsibilities to supervise a staff over 600 personnel who supervised over 20,000 offenders.
-She is responsible for driving regional initiatives, regional COMPSTAT, and leading succession planning.
+Presently, Alisha serves as the Assistant Commissioner of Community Supervision for the Tennessee Department of Correction (TDOC), which is a fully accredited state law enforcement agency.
+In her current role in she oversees nearly 1,000 employees who are responsible for the supervision of approximately 80,000 offenders in the community.
+Ms. James joined TDOC in 2014 as a regional administrator.
 She acts as a representative for TDOC in performing important public contact and liaison work with other law enforcement agencies, court representatives, legislators, community leaders, and the general public.
-Collaboratively with other subject matter experts, Alisha had worked to draft the Use of Force, Lethal Force, and Firearms policies for the entire agency.
+Collaboratively with other subject matter experts, Alisha worked to draft the Use of Force, Lethal Force, and Firearms policies for the entire agency.
 She serves as an adept subject matter point of contact for any firearms or defensive tactics related issues for community supervision statewide.